ComHem/sermo-event-api/README.md

 ### outbound typing_off

-Outbound event sent when the agent stoped typing a message.
+Outbound event sent when the agent stopped typing a message.

 ```json
 {